teambit/docs/docs/bit-dev.md

 ## Package Registry

-Bit.dev also manages a package registry for all components that are exported to bit.dev collections.
-Any component exported to bit.dev can be [installed](/docs/installing-components) using package managers (NPM or Yarn).
+All the components that are exported to bit.dev are stored in the Bit package registry.
+The components are available as npm packages tht can be [installed](/docs/installing-components) using package managers (NPM or Yarn).
+The bit.dev package registry is secured according to the collections permissions, so the only way to publish components to it, is by using the bit export command.
-All components in the Bit.dev registry are available with the `@bit` prefix.
+The components in the Bit.dev registry are available with the `@bit` prefix.
 The full name of the component is in the format of `npm i @bit/<owner>.<collection-name>.<component-name>`.

 ## Component Playground